The Faculty: Cast and director's reception

 In a series of interviews, several The Faculty cast members reflected on their experiences with the film and its surprising journey to cult status.
 Robert Rodriguez, the director, shared that he had been drawn to The Faculty because of his love for genre-mixed films, even though he knew this would limit the movie's initial audience.
 He admitted that while the film did not perform as expected at the time, it had gained a strong following over the years: "I've never heard people talk so enthusiastically about The Faculty until the last couple of years."
 Rodriguez also recalled his casting process, highlighting how actors like Elijah Wood and Josh Hartnett stood out.
 He believed the film’s original title, The Faculty, did not resonate with younger audiences, suggesting titles like Alienated or The Others, which the studio later used for another movie.

+Writer Kevin Williamson said he initially passed on the script for the film but eventually agreed to the project after producer Bob Weinstein repeatedly encouraged him to reconsider.
+Williamson later said that he ultimately enjoyed working on the film and cited his admiration for director Robert Rodriguez.

 Jordana Brewster reflected on the contrast between The Faculty and The Fast and the Furious, noting that they expected The Faculty to be a massive hit due to the success of teen movies, such as Scream, at the time.
 She recalled thinking it would make them huge stars: “We all thought we were gonna be these huge teen stars... but it didn’t quite work out that way.”
 Despite the film’s initial underperformance, she is now proud of its cult status, which she finds "cool".